Leaning Tower of Nevyansk: Purpose

 During restoration work, archaeologists were able to determine the purpose of some of the rooms.
-The second floor may have been Demidov’s office, where he kept his archives and other papers.
+The second floor may have been Demidov's office, where he kept his archives and other papers.
 The third floor housed a laboratory, equipped with a furnace.
-A soot sample taken from the flue, showed traces of silver and gold, which some consider might relate to a theory, later refuted by scientists, that the Demidov's may have been conducting coin minting activity there.
+A soot sample taken from the flue showed traces of silver and gold, which some consider might relate to a theory, later refuted by scientists, that the Demidovs may have been conducting coin minting activity there.
 The tower could have been used for smelting the top layers of ore-bearing deposits, which often contain silver or gold.
 Floors four to six have only stairwells.
 The seventh and the eight floors house a clock that plays music on a carillon made by the English master Richard Phelps in 1730.

 It is said that the clock was purchased by Demidov for 5,000 rubles, a considerable amount for that time.
-To compare, the construction of the Nevyansk Tower itself, costed 4,207 rubles.
+To compare, the construction of the Nevyansk Tower itself costed 4,207 rubles.
 The clock has three dials, ten music bells, weighing about four tons, and one alarm bell.
 The ninth floor was believed to be used as an observation post.

 The purpose of one particular room in the tower is still debated.
 Archaeologists dubbed it the "acoustic room."
 It measures 20 m2 and is located between the fourth and the fifth floors.
 A person standing in one corner of this room can whisper words to another person in the opposite corner and they will be readily audible.
 Researchers do not know whether the room was built this way on purpose or not.
 It is possible that Demidov used this acoustic room for gathering intelligence on his high-ranking guests.